-None of this applies to making pasta with a chitarra, however.
 A chitarra is an odd wooden contraption we think originated in Abruzzi, in central Italy on the Adriatic side of the peninsula.
 Meaning ‘guitar,’ a chitarra looks like a double-sided harp, with strings set close on one side, farther on the other.
 In then center of the device is a slanted board, designed to allow the cut pasta to slide off easily once it’s been cut by the strings.

 I began reading about chitarra, and, best I can tell, no one can really determine how thick the noodles ought to be.
 The Encyclopedia of Pasta says roll the dough out “not too thin,” and that ‘s about the best advice I can give: Pasta alla chitarra is not delicate, except for a rare version where the wires are spaced so thin they make angel hair pasta.

 I decided to make a square spaghetti, which meant rolling out the dough to No. 2 on my Atlas machine — pretty thick.
 As for the chitarra itself, you can buy one online, or buy a chitarra attachment for your Atlas.
 Gotta say though, “playing the chitarra” was way more fun than cranking a machine handle.